Klemet/LANDIS-II-Magic-Harvest/README.md

 You can also ask for help in the [LANDIS-II users group](http://www.landis-ii.org/users).

-If you come across any issue or suspected bug when using the FRS extension, please post about it in the [issue section of the Github repository of the module](https://github.com/Klemet/LANDIS-II-Magic-Harvest/issues).
+If you come across any issue or suspected bug when using Magic Harvest, please post about it in the [issue section of the Github repository of the module](https://github.com/Klemet/LANDIS-II-Magic-Harvest/issues).

 # ✒️ Author